 The 7th Sons — North Bay band that covers the hit rock music of the 1960’s and 1970’s, with outstanding guitar work and drums.
 They play at a variety of Sausalito venues, most recently at the Presidio Yacht Club.

-Lynn Asher — One of the strongest rock vocalists in the Bay Area, with credits that include playing with Big Brother & the Holding Co. (on songs they originally performed with their band member Janis Joplin on vocals) and with Narada Michael Walden.
+Lynn Asher — One of the most popular Sausalito musicians and one of the strongest rock vocalists in the Bay Area, with credits that include playing with Big Brother & the Holding Co. (on songs they originally performed with their band member Janis Joplin on vocals) and with Narada Michael Walden.
 She also teaches voice to a limited number of students and has appeared at major charity fundraisers.
 You can buy her CD or individual tracks here.

 Barrio Manouche — Talented, unique Bay Area Flamenco gypsy jazz band with influences (to my ears) ranging from Gypsy Kings to Chucho Valdes to Jean-Luc Ponty, and in their liner notes they also refer to Miles Davis and John Coltrane.
 After one song you may think you’ve heard someone like them before, but after three or four songs you’ll realize this is something completely new and that the level of talent is very high.
 They perform occasionally in Sausalito at various venues, most recently at Divino.
 You can buy their CD’s (they have released three albums) or individual tracks here.